-58 Garforth railway station 1872 Garforth railway station This is of historic value as, built in 1872, it is substantially unchanged except for the addition of a shelter just outside the waiting room.
-The nearby road bridge and the footbridge connecting the east- and west-bound platforms are both Grade II listed.
-59 GUDC Manhole cover Green Lane The state of the s Manhole cover dating back to the days when there was a Garforth Urban District Council.
-This is one of the few reminders of Garforth's former status.
-60 Garforth Evangelical Church Wakefield Road This unusual building is interesting architecturally and historically.
-Has several foundation stones dated 1904 61 Garforth in Bloom Display In Lidgett Lane, outside The Academy It includes a pit tub as used in the Garforth Collieries for moving coal above and below ground.
+40 GUDC Manhole cover Green Lane Manhole cover dating back to the days when there was a Garforth Urban District Council.
+This is one of the few reminders of Garforth's former status. - 41 Garforth Evangeli cal Church Pit tub used in Wakefield Road This unusual building is interesting architecturally and historically.
+Has several foundation stones dated 1904 42 Garforth in Bloom Display In Lidgett Lane, outside The Academy It includes a pit tub as used in the Garforth Collieries for moving coal above and below ground.